FireMuffin303/FireMuffin303/README.md

-### Hi.
+ ### My name is Jo
-## My name is Jo, actually I'm a artist and youtube creator but i'm also interested in making games or game's mod, so I decided to start coding. 😀
+ I'm a artist and youtube creator but i'm also interested in making games or game's mod, so I decided to start coding. 😀

 - 🌱 I’m currently learning Java